wangc1073/wangc1073.github.io/Blog.md

 subtitle: Record interesting things
 ---

-Some interesting ideas will be published here.
+Some interesting ideas will be posted here.